 It is important for students to remember that they must register themselves for all credits connected to the program well ahead of each term.
 This includes registering for PSYC 780 (Pre-Doctoral Practicum), PSYC 900 (Dissertation), and PSYC 901 (Dissertation Extension) for each fall and spring term during which they are completing an externship or working on their dissertation.
+Students must also register for PSYC 901 for a summer term if they plan to defend their dissertation that summer.
 Students are not automatically registered for these or any other courses or credits.
 Any unintentional deviation from the standard course sequence or an individually tailored course sequence provided by the DCT, including due to forgetting to register for certain courses or credits, can result in program delay and costs incurring to students.